MischaU8/yumyum/fillets/optimizing-fillet-intersections-01-alternate-method_J0N-VrxgReA.md

 yum yum
-Floyd here with a quick look at optimizing fillet intersections and plasticity in this example I'd like to produce cleaner fillets for this transition area start by adding new edges using the keyboard shortcut Ctrl R
+Floyd here with a quick look at optimizing fillet intersections in Plasticity in this example I'd like to produce cleaner fillets for this transition area start by adding new edges using the keyboard shortcut Ctrl R